 During the last decade, our laboratory has focused on the development of Fast Field-Cycling Magnetic Resonance Imaging (FFC-MRI).
 By switching field strength during an experiment, this technique exploits the variation of T_1 with magnetic field (T_1 -dispersion), with the aim of increasing the diagnostic potential of MRI [2,3].
 FFC-MRI aims to obtain spatially-resolved T_1 -dispersion data, by collecting images at a wide range of evolution field strengths.
 In our lab we have built a range of FFC-MRI equipment, including two whole-body human sized scanners, operating at detection fields of 0.06 T [4] and 0.2 T [5].
-The recently-completed 0.2 T FFC-MRI system uses a single resistive magnet (albeit composed of three coaxial coils).
+The recently-completed 0.2 T FFC-MRI system uses a single resistive magnet, composed of three coaxial coils.

 We have shown that FFC methods can detect changes in human cartilage induced by osteoarthritis [6].
-Experiments on resected tissues from breast cancer patients have demonstrated significant differences in the dispersion curves between normal and diseased tissues [7].
-We have performed in vivo studies on patients with acute ischaemic stroke; FFC-MRI images exhibited increased intensity in stroke-affected regions, with maximum contrast typically at the lowest field used (0.2 mT).
+Experiments on resected tissues from breast cancer patients have shown significant differences in the dispersion curves between normal and diseased tissues [7].
+We have performed in vivo studies on patients with acute ischaemic stroke; FFC-MRI images exhibited increased intensity in stroke-affected regions, with maximum contrast typically at the lowest field used (0.2 mT) [8].
 We have also begun studies on patients with brain cancer and patients with breast cancer.
-All human studies were conducted following approval of the relevant Research Ethics Committees and with the informed consent of patients.
+All human studies were conducted following approval of the relevant Research Ethics Committees and with informed consent.
+Work to improve the hardware and software is ongoing, including the implementation of improved RF coils [9].

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 668119 (project "IDentIFY").
-It also falls within the scope of COST Action CA15209, "European Network on NMR Relaxometry".
+It also benefitted from COST Action CA15209, "European Network on NMR Relaxometry".

-- [1] McRobbie D.W., et al., "MRI from Picture to Proton", 3rd Edition, Cambridge UP (2017). - [2] Lurie D.J., Aime S., et al., Comptes Rendus Physique 11, 136-148 (2010). - [3] Lurie D.J., Ross P.J. and Broche L.M., "Techniques and Applications of Field-cycling Magnetic Resonance in Medicine", in: "Field-cycling NMR Relaxometry: Instrumentation, Model Theories and Applications"; New Developments in NMR No. 18, Kimmich R., ed., Royal Society of Chemistry, UK, pp 358-384 (2018). - [4] Lurie D.J., Foster M.A., et al., Phys.Med.Biol.
-43, 1877-1886 (1998). - [5] Ross P.J., Broche L.M., et al., Proc.
-25th ISMRM, Hawaii, p2677 (2017). - [6] Broche L.M., Ashcroft G.P and Lurie D.J., Magn.Reson.Med.
-68, 358-362 (2012). - [7] Broche L.M., et al., Proc.
-Eur.
-Soc.
-Magn.
-Reson.
-Med.
-Biol., p165 (2013).
+- [1] McRobbie D.W., et al., "MRI from Picture to Proton", 3rd Edition, Cambridge University Press (2017). - [2] Lurie D.J., Aime S., et al., Comptes Rendus Physique 11, 136-148 (2010). - [3] Lurie D.J., Ross P.J. and Broche L.M., "Techniques and Applications of Field-cycling Magnetic Resonance in Medicine", in: "Field-cycling NMR Relaxometry: Instrumentation, Model Theories and Applications"; New Developments in NMR No. 18, Kimmich R., ed., Royal Society of Chemistry, UK, pp 358-384 (2018). - [4] Lurie D.J., Foster M.A., et al., Phys.Med.Biol.
+43, 1877-1886 (1998). - [5] Broche L.M., et al., Scientific Reports 9:10402 (2019). - [6] Broche L.M., Ashcroft G.P and Lurie D.J., Magn.Reson.Med.
+68, 358-362 (2012). - [7] Masiewicz E., et al., Scientific Reports 10:14207 (2020).